andrewbolster/arduino_workshop/1-NeoPixelDeepDive.md

 <details>
 	<summary>Hint</summary>

-	<p>The NeoPixel Strip has 60 LED's and the NeoMatrix has 64 LEDs</p>
+The NeoPixel Strip has 60 LED's and the NeoMatrix has 64 LEDs

 </details>

 <details>
 	<summary>Solution</summary>